 - Northern Lights Auto

 Created from one of the foundation cannabis strains – Blueberry – Northern Lights Auto is a feminized, auto-flowering hybrid.
-As a cross between Blueberry and Ruderalis, this auto-flowering strain is suitable for both indoor and outdoor cultivation.
-Its big yields have a distinct sweet flavor with blueberry notes, while its 20% THC means enjoyability.
+As a cross between Blueberry and Ruderalis, this auto-flowering strain is great for indoor and outdoor growing.
+Its huge yields have a definite sweet flavor with blueberry notes.
+It has a THC percentage around 20% which means enjoyability.

 - Super Skunk Auto

-Super Skunk Auto fuses the genes of two highly distinguished varieties, namely Skunk #1 and Afghan – with a little Ruderalis thrown in for good measure.
+Super Skunk Auto combines the genes of two highly sought after varieties, Skunk #1 and Afghan – with a tad bit of Ruderalis thrown in for good measure.
 The result?
 A fast-flowering strain that yields excellently compact buds rich in THC.
 Boasting a sweet fragrance complemented by cheesy undertones, this Ruderalis-inspired strain is one for the books.

 Top Ruderalis x Sativa Breeds

-When crossbred with Ruderalis, auto-Sativas become perfect for indoor growing, especially with the shortened maturation period and smaller size.
+When bred with Ruderalis, auto-Sativas become perfect for indoor growing.
 Here’s our pick of the top Ruderalis crossed with Sativa strains:

 - Amnesia Haze Auto

-Treasured for its vigorous, elevating high and intense spicy aroma, Amnesia Haze is a classic Sativa strain produced in the Netherlands in the 1990s.
-Its long flowering time vanished when the strain was bred with Ruderalis, while retaining its sweetness, resin production and potency.
+Loved for its healthy high and extraordinary spicy aroma, Amnesia Haze is a Sativa strain produced in the Netherlands in the late 1990s.
+Its long flowering time disappeared when the strain was crossed with Ruderalis, while retaining its resin production, potency and sweetness.

 - Lemon Haze Auto

-A cross between the popular strains of Silver Haze and zesty Lemon Skunk, Lemon Haze Auto brags a rapid harvest time and astral yields.
-Known to produce a superior effect, auto-flowering cross-strain is predominantly characterized by its spicy and citrusy aroma and guarantees a focused mind and enhanced mood.
+This is a cross between the popular strains of Lemon Skunk and the strains of Silver Haze.
+Lemon Haze Auto brags a rapid harvest time and astral yields.
+Known to produce a superior effect, auto-flowering cross-strain is mainly characterized by its spicy and citrusy aroma and guarantees a focused mind and enhanced mood.